marcjoha/visionary/README.md

 ## Set up visionairy.py

 * Preferred: set up an isolated Python environment.
-Note: On OS X El Capitain this is required or else you will get dependencey issues for the package `six`.
+Note: On OS X El Capitain this is required or else you will get dependency issues for the package `six`.
-* Install dependencies into using `pip install -r requirements.txt`
+* Install dependencies using `pip install -r requirements.txt`

 ## Examples